BrikerMan/Kashgari/README.md

 ```

 ## Reference
-This library is inspired and references following frameworks and papers.
+This library is inspired by and references following frameworks and papers.

 * [flair - A very simple framework for state-of-the-art Natural Language Processing (NLP)](https://github.com/zalandoresearch/flair)
 * [anago - Bidirectional LSTM-CRF and ELMo for Named-Entity Recognition, Part-of-Speech Tagging](https://github.com/Hironsan/anago)